Jo0kker/test-resolver/README.md

 By customizing the pre-prompt, you can guide the GPT model to provide more relevant and accurate responses based on the specific context of your captured text.

+## Notes

+- Make sure Tesseract is correctly installed and the path is set properly in the script.
+- Ensure you have a valid OpenAI API key and have set it in the script.

 ## Script Overview

 ### Main Functions: